Introduction

 Why is the number thirteen significant in the Fruit of Life?

-Thirteen is the kissing number in 3D sphere packing — twelve spheres can simultaneously touch one central sphere, arranged at the vertices of a cuboctahedron.
-It also appears in the Maya calendar cycle, in Kabbalistic numerology (where it equals both 'love' and 'one' in Hebrew), and as element 13 (aluminium), which crystallises in the same cuboctahedral arrangement.
+The kissing number in 3D sphere packing is twelve — twelve spheres of equal radius can simultaneously touch one central sphere, arranged at the vertices of a cuboctahedron.
+Counting the central sphere with its twelve neighbours gives thirteen — the same arrangement as the Fruit of Life.
+Thirteen also appears in the Maya calendar cycle, in Kabbalistic numerology (where it equals both 'love' and 'one' in Hebrew), and as element 13 (aluminium), which crystallises in the same cuboctahedral arrangement.

 Who is the Archangel Metatron and why is the Cube named after him?